 Lute is also referred to as Lutestrings in some records but here again the fabrics appearance is a plain cloth face but a slightly more pronounced fine horizontal rib in the surface.
 This is achieved by increasing the density of the organzine warp threads which tightly covers the weft threads of the structure.
 Lute would have been used where a plain face (or decorative) cloth was desired, for example in the festoon window drapes to be seen at the V&A Museum in the two British Galleries exhibits, No 11 Henrietta Street and for the silk linings of the Garrick Bed where the interior lining was as important as the cotton block print exterior fabric.

 Where a more heavy weight, plain silk a cloth is required “banner silk” may be desirable.
 Also woven in plain weave construction the warp ends are tightly compacted together to form a strong tight structure which is often specified for use as banners and flags for ceremonial use.
-This cloth is a very difficult fabric to weave perfectly, as the eye is drawn to any minute blemish on the surface.
+This banner silk is a very difficult fabric to weave perfectly, as the eye is drawn to any minute blemish on the surface.
 The structure is favoured by embroiderers applying silk thread to the surface images is required, without distorting the lay of the cloth, as seen in the Queen’s Birthday Parade when the Regimental Colours are presented.